ilias-sp/Twitch-Chat-Bot-PHP/README.md

 RUN:
-to start the bot, open cli to the folder of the bot and run:
+to start the bot, open "cmd" to the folder of the bot and run:

 php wrapper.php

+OR, for Windows users, you can use the supplied batch file

 ADMIN COMMANDS: